chrisberkhout/pricehist/README.md

 ```

 Available symbols can be listed for most sources, either as full pairs or as
-separate base and quote symbols that will work in certain combinations:
+separate base and quote symbols that will work in certain combinations.

 ```
 pricehist source ecb --symbols